SAFE: Multitask Failure Detection for Vision-Language-Action Models: Acknowledgments and Disclosure of Funding

 \section{Acknowledgments and Disclosure of Funding}

 The authors were partially supported by the Toyota Research Institute (TRI) and NSERC Discovery Grant.
 The authors thank Blerim Abdullai, Sebastian Aegidius, Jasper Gerigk, Ruthrash Hari, and Wei-Cheng Tseng for helpful discussions and feedback.
+The authors also thank the anonymous reviewers and area chairs for their constructive feedback.

 { \textbf{Appendix}}